ManishChembeti/my-custom-token-built-on-polygon/README.md

 # my-custom-token-built-on-polygon

-building a polygon token with following features as part of my weekend assignment:
+Built a polygon token with following features as part of my weekend assignment:

 Mintable